-Malta and it’s Islands are like nowhere else in the Mediterranean sea.
+The Maltese islands s are like nowhere else in the Mediterranean sea.
 You will find here amazing landscapes, breath taking cliff sceneries, thrilling dive opportunities, stunning water caves to swim in, crystal clear lagoons, fantastic sandy and rocky beaches in all variations, hidden coves, flavourful Mediterranean cuisine mixed with the Arabic influence, warm and welcoming people, the southern Mediterranean flair, a bustling nightlife, a young party scene with exclusive clubs, a history which reaches back more than 6000 years what is unique in Europe.
 Three UNESCO World Heritage Sites, all kind of buildings from different centuries and cultures what makes a history of remarkable intensity.
 All this on 316 square kilometres with a coastline over 252 kilometres and an average of 300 sunny days per year.
-There is nothing more to say except, the perfect destination in Europe for your holidays.
+There is nothing more to say about Malta except, the perfect destination in Europe for your holidays.

 The national currency is the Euro since 1st January 2008.